 Making a mobile card payment is often faster than paying with a credit card.
 Not only do you not have to dig a credit card out of your wallet, but the actual payment process goes by much more quickly.

 Some credit cards reward mobile wallet purchases.
-The Wells Fargo Cash Wise Visa® Card, for example, offers 1.8% cash back on Google Pay™ or Apple Pay® mobile purchases during the first 12 months of card ownership.
+The Wells Fargo Cash Wise Visa® Card, for example, offers 1.8% cash back for qualified digital wallet purchases on Google Pay™ or Apple Pay® mobile purchases during the first 12 months of card ownership.